Site Summary ProfileEPA ID: FLD980709398

 Residents could contact site contamination primarily by consuming contaminated ground water.
 However, all known ground water contamination currently remains on property owned by the PRP.
 This property is fenced with posted warning signs.
 In the early 1980s, carbon filter systems were installed on two drinking water wells where monitoring detected site-related contamination.
 The PRP now owns those properties and properly abandoned those drinking water wells.
 More recently, the PRP extended a public water supply line into the area to replace the filter systems, working closely with the local water utility and nearby affected residents.

 Today, the water line connects most residences in the immediate vicinity of site contamination to the public water supply.
 Residents in two homes with two deep aquifer wells have chosen to remain on well water; ground water monitoring has not identified any site contaminants in these wells since monitoring began in the late 1980s.
-Approximately 10 property parcels and five residences located on a private loop road (Tucker Drive/Magic Road) do not yet have access to the public water supply line, pending the resolution of easement issues.
+Approximately five residences located on a private loop road (Tucker Drive/Magic Road) do not yet have access to the public water supply line but current remedial construction efforts include actions to address this.
 This area is located slightly upgradient (uphill) from the site’s contaminated ground water.
 In addition, temporary institutional controls on residential properties purchased by the PRP ensure that these properties will not be in use for residential purposes in the future.

 Investigation and Cleanup Responsibility / Oversight